 - Offer Specific Workplace Adjustments: Depression can make day-to-day tasks feel overwhelming, so offering concrete workplace adjustments can be beneficial.
 Suggestions like reduced workloads, flexible hours, or more frequent breaks can make tasks feel more manageable and help alleviate some of the pressure.

 Please, consider that an employee may not feel comfortable sharing a depression diagnosis.
 In that case, do not imply that their behavior matches the one of a person with depression.
 And in the case they do share a depression diagnosis, keep the conversation focused on what you can do together instead of the condition itself.
+In case you need more information about examples of mental health discrimination at work, please read our blog on the matter.

 How Can Employers Support Employees with Depression in the Workplace?